THE CAMPERDOWN FARM TEAM

 Pocket City Farms is a grass-roots not-for-profit established and governed by a crew of skilled individuals, who are motivated and passionate about urban farming and sustainability.

-is a co-founder of Pocket City Farms.
-She has previously worked as a sustainability editor and consultant, and has experience in organic market gardening with studies in permaculture.
+CHAIR + CO-FOUNDER // Emma has previously worked as a sustainability editor and consultant, and has experience in organic market gardening with studies in permaculture.
 She has a successful background in small business start-ups and marketing with skills in community engagement and managing events.
 Emma has a particular interest in sustainability across cities, personal lifestyle and food production.

-is a not for profit organisation specialist who is passionate about strategies that build community and individual capacity to create sustainable change.
+DIRECTOR // Mandy is a not for profit organisation specialist who is passionate about strategies that build community and individual capacity to create sustainable change.
 In recent years, she has worked with Australian Red Cross on a diverse range of food security programs and projects targeted to vulnerable groups across NSW and ACT.
 Mandy is excited by the contribution that Pocket City Farms can make to community systems as well as the urban environment.

-has a background in digital media, using design thinking to bring ideas to life: building and testing them robustly so they thrive in the market.
+DIRECTOR // Martin has a background in digital media, using design thinking to bring ideas to life: building and testing them robustly so they thrive in the market.
 His passion for good works in the real world has lead him to work on city farm projects and on various charitable boards.
 He is excited to help PCF grow with bold new projects, and increase its community reach in both the real and digital world.